yoyomans/sms-report/README.md

 ```

 4. **Configure .env**
-   Update database environment values accordingly, it should just be the db config you need to change, just point it at an empty MySQL database
+   Update the database environment values accordingly.
+You’ll likely just need to point it at an empty MySQL database.

 5. **Run migrations**
-   You can find the migrations at `database/migrations` these will create the tables in the database run the below to do this:
+   You can find the migration files in database/migrations.
+These will create the necessary tables in the database.
+Run:

 ```bash
 php artisan migrate
 ```

-If you need to start fresh for whatever reason you can run
+If you need to start fresh for any reason, you can run:

 ```bash
 php artisan migrate:fresh
 ```

-**BUT WARNING THIS WILL DROP ALL TABLES SO DON'T DO IT IF YOU HAVE TABLES YOU DON'T WANT TO DROP**
+**BUT ⚠️ Warning: This will drop all existing tables — don't use it if you have data you want to keep.**

-6. **Run the dev server**
+6. **Run the development server**

 ```bash
 php artisan serve
 ```

-You should be able to go to 127.0.0.1 to see an empty report
+Visit http://127.0.0.1:8000 in your browser to view the (initially empty) report.

 7. **Ingest the data**
    Running the below will ingest the JSON found at `storage/data/messages.json` this takes a while so go make yourself a tea or coffee you can watch the progress by viewing the messages table in the database but it takes approx 15-20minutes